Assasinphoenix/pyqt5-tutorial/scrollarea.rst

 =======
 Example
 =======
-Below is an example of an ScrollArea:
+Below is an example of a ScrollArea:

 .. literalinclude:: _examples/scrollarea.py